akvorado/akvorado/console/data/docs/02-configuration.md

 Netflow/IPFIX and sFlow flows on a random port (check the logs to know which one).

-### BMP
+### Routing

-The BMP component handles incoming BMP connections from routers.
-The information received can be used to fetch source and destination AS numbers, as well as the AS paths and communities.
-Not all exporters need to send their tables with BMP. *Akvorado* will try to select the best route using the next hop advertised in the flow and fallback to any next hop if not found.
+The routing component optionally fetches source and destination AS numbers, as well as the AS paths and communities.
+Not all exporters need to provide this information.
+Currently, the only available provider is BMP. *Akvorado* will try to select the best route using the next hop advertised in the flow and fallback to any next hop if not found.

+The component accepts only a `provider` key, which defines the provider configuration.
+Inside the provider configuration, the provider type is defined by the `type` key (only `bmp` is currently supported).
+The remaining keys are specific to the provider.

-The following keys are accepted:
+For the BMP provider, the following keys are accepted:

 - `listen` specifies the IP address and port to listen for incoming connections (default port is 10179)
 - `rds` specifies a list of route distinguisher to accept (0 is meant